Analysing Tata Elxsi with Tanushree Banerjee

 Apple is the tried and tested example of the wonders design does for tech companies.
 For Tata Elxsi, this was going to pose as an opportunity to beat the competition by creating products that left a lasting impression on its customers.

-2. Focus on R&D for Innovation: Tata Elxsi has a dedicated and effective Research and Development team, which was evident in the 2018 investor day.
+2. Focus on R&D for Innovation: Tata Elxsi has a dedicated and effective Research and Development team, which was evident on the 2018 Investor Day.
 When driverless cars were still something of a far-fetched idea for India, Tata Elxsi had already created a prototype to show analysts on its investor day.

-3. Strong Order Book: Owing to its preparedness and pre-emptive development, Tata Elxsi had already garnered a healthy order book from various automotive industries as well as businesses in other industries too.
+3. Strong Order Book: Owing to its preparedness and pre-emptive development, Tata Elxsi had already garnered a healthy order book from various automotive industries as well as businesses in other industries.

-These non-automative businesses included but were not limited to pharmaceutical, FMCG, electronics and consumer durables.
+These non-automative businesses included but were not limited to pharmaceuticals, FMCG, electronics, and consumer durables.

-These facts were further fortified by the company’s margins that looked like this:
+These facts were further fortified by the company’s margins which looked like this:

 Now one thing that is important to note is that investing alone does not ensure returns.
 Investors need to understand that while companies might satisfy their initial buy parameters, they should remain aware and exit certain stocks at the right time.